apache/datafusion/docs/source/user-guide/explain-usage.md

 Elapsed 0.060 seconds.
 ```

-There are two major plans: logical plan and physical plan
+There are two sections: logical plan and physical plan

-- **Logical Plan:** is a plan generated for a specific SQL query, DataFrame query, or other language without the
+- **Logical Plan:** is a plan generated for a specific SQL query, DataFrame, or other language without the
   knowledge of the underlying data organization.
-- **Physical Plan:** is a plan generated from the corresponding logical plan plus the consideration of the hardware
+- **Physical Plan:** is a plan generated from a logical plan along with consideration of the hardware
   configuration (e.g number of CPUs) and the underlying data organization (e.g number of files).
-  This physical plan is very specific to your hardware configuration and your data.
+  This physical plan is specific to your hardware configuration and your data.
 If you load the same
   data to different hardware with different configurations, the same query may generate different query plans.

-Understanding a query plan can help to explain why your query is slower than you expect.
+Understanding a query plan can help to you understand its performance.
 For example, when the plan shows your query reads
 many files, it signals you to either add more filter in the query to read less data or to modify your file
 design to make fewer but larger files.
 This document focuses on how to read a query plan.
 How to make a
 query run faster depends on the reason it is slow and beyond the scope of this document.